In this article I will cover:

 What do you need to make a bracelet?

-First and foremost, the main material for a bracelet – it can be just a chain or a cord and a bead or a full-on bead woven tape or just a piece of ribbon or a thread strung with several beautiful beads.
+First and foremost, you have to make the main material for a bracelet – it can be just a chain or a cord and a bead or a full-on bead woven tape or just a piece of ribbon or a thread strung with several beads.
+Decide on the style you want on your wrist.

+Then decide on the fastener.
 Lobster claw clasp is my favorite fastener for bracelets.
 You will use this on one end of the bracelet and it fastens onto a jump ring on the other end.
-The other one is a bolt ring, you can use a simple bolt ring or a complicated one as in the picture above.
+The other one is a bolt ring, you can use a simple bolt ring or a complicated one as in the picture below.
 Or you can use a Round-Ring and toggle Clasp – this consists of a ring on one end and a T-shaped bar which is inserted into the ring part to fasten.
 You can also use a hook-shaped fastener this will fasten into a ring on the other end, as usual.

 Other things you may want to have for making bracelets are crimp ends, bead tips, crimp beads, and calottes.